veera9784/python_end_to_end/tuples,sets &dictionary/read.md

 Sets are mutable just like lists.

 You can create a non-empty set with curly braces by specifying elements separated by a comma.

+Dictionaries
+We've been learning about sequences in Python but now we're going to switch gears and learn about mappings in Python.

+If you're familiar with other languages you can think of these Dictionaries as hash tables.

+So what are mappings?
+Mappings are a collection of objects that are stored by a key, unlike a sequence that stored objects by their relative position.
+This is an important distinction, since mappings won't retain order since they have objects defined by a key.

+A Python dictionary consists of a key and then an associated value.
+That value can be almost any Python object.
+So a dictionary object always has elements as key-value pairs